List of Scholarships

 Harold & Nelle Creel Scholarship – SVC sophomore in the field of Applied Science.
 Minimum 2.5 GPA, financial need.

 Robert & Ann Dursch Sciences Scholarship – SVC Students majoring in Life Sciences, Engineering or Math who exhibit academic excellence.

 Ferguson Foundation Scholarship – Students must be majoring and pursuing a career in Science, Math, Engineering or Computer Science.
 Minimum 2.5 GPA.
 Students need to have completed at least 20 college-level credits and be employed at least 20 hours per week while attending SVC.

-Sydney S. McIntype, Jr. Scholarship – Awarded to outstanding students graduating from SVC and continuing to a four-year public Washington State College or University to major in the Basic or Applied Sciences.
-A separate application packet, available in the Financial Aid Office, is required to apply for this scholarship.
-Limited application dates also apply each year.
+Sydney S. McIntyre, Jr. Skagit Valley College Memorial Scholarship – Awarded to outstanding students graduating from SVC and continuing to a four-year public Washington State College or University to major in engineering or the pure sciences.
 This scholarship pays tuition, books, and a living stipend for the Junior and Senior years of study.

 Richard and Jean Nowadnick Life Sciences Scholarship – Freshman returning for sophomore year majoring in Life Sciences.

 Irene Schumaker Scholarship – Full-time SVC students in Computer Sciences, Mathematics, and Engineering.

 Shell Puget Sound Refinery Opportunity for Excellence STEM Scholarship – Awarded to diverse students with demonstrated financial need studying in the following SVC programs: Associate in Biology Degree, and Associate in Science Degree (Chemistry, Environmental Science, Geology, Physics/Engineering, and Computer Science).